-It attaches itself to a host plant Tetrastigma vine and has a parasitic symbiotic relationship with it.
-Rafflesia absorbs water and nutrient from the host plant on which it lives.
-It grows inside the tissue of the host and extract nutrients necessary for growth.
+It attaches itself to a host plant Tetrastigma vine and has a parasitic symbiotic relationship with its host.
+Rafflesia absorbs water and nutrients from the host plant on which it lives.
+It grows inside the tissue of the host and extracts nutrients necessary for growth.

-Why Do Rafflesia arnoldii Smells Like Decaying Flesh?
+Why Does Rafflesia arnoldii Smells Like Decaying Flesh?

 Rafflesia is stinky and it smells like rotten flesh.
-It smells this way to attract its main pollinator – the carrion fly, that help pollinate the flower.
-These flies lay their eggs thinking that it is rotting flesh.
+It smells this way to attract its main pollinator – the carrion fly that helps pollinate the plant.
+These flies lay their eggs thinking it is rotting flesh.
 They are tricked into thinking they have found a meal and a place to lay their eggs.
 Actually, they pick up or deposit pollen and pollinate the plant.